torchnyu/blog/_drafts/2020-05-28-startup-internships.md

 stage startups offering internships.
-You see this all the time, whether it's on the [opportunities mailing list](https://cs.nyu.edu/home/undergrad/opportunities.html), on job postings, or simply mentioned in passing by the startup founder.
+You see this all the time, whether it's on the [opportunities mailing list](https://cs.nyu.edu/home/undergrad/opportunities.html), on job postings, or mentioned in passing by the startup founder.
 Simply put, these are scams.

-Let me be clear: I'm not talking about funded startups offering paid internships.
+I'm not talking about funded startups offering paid internships.
 These are perfectly fine.
 I'm talking about the startup that is pre-funding or seed funded that is trying to get free labor out of unsuspecting students.

 As I've mentioned, you should care about [technical mentorship](https://blog.torchnyu.com/2020/05/19/technical-mentorship.html).
 An